 Harry Potter: The Exhibition – Chicago, IL, USA

-The exhibition was hosted at the Museum of Science and Industry in Chicago, Illinois, from April 30, 2009, to September 27, 2009.
-This was its first American stop and first stop overall.
+From April 30, 2009, to September 27, 2009, Harry Potter: The Exhibition was hosted at the Museum of Science and Industry in Chicago, Illinois.
+This was its first North American stop and first stop overall.

 The attention to detail in any one of these props is extravagant.
 I notice for the first time engravings of a castle on the Golden Egg from the First Triwizard Task.
 A potions display features what can only be described as “stuff in jars” next to the very intricate costume of Professor Slughorn in the upcoming Harry Potter and the Half-Blood Prince film.
 There is a box labeled bezoars, with bezoars inside, and two editions of Advanced Potion Making by Liberatius [sic] Borage.
 Very cool.

 Across the way is a Divination display.
 What’s that in the teacup?
 Oh no, it’s the Grim!!
 Across the way from there is a display of Professor Umbridge’s office.
 Then, next were the hands-on features of the exhibit which are worth, in and of themselves, a standing ovation.
 First is the Mandrake table, where all you have to do is pull on the plants and, before you know it, there’s a Mandrake beneath it screeching at you.
 I Through the Quidditch tent entrance ahead hang uniforms worn by Ireland and Bulgaria, Cedric Diggory, Harry, and even Ron from Half-Blood Prince.
 The hands-on display in this area is the Quaffle Toss.
 Passing a Quaffle through these hoops sets off the Hogwarts Quidditch pitch bell.
 The ring of success will never quite be so good to hear in the films, for now, I have triggered it with my bare hands.